 28 Dec LSD in Lyon: the Festival of Lights

-Enough about Power Thinking.
-Each year Lyon has a Festival of Lights to coincide with the Catholic Feast of the Immaculate Conception on 8 December.
-The Festival dates back to 1643, when the inhabitants of Lyon promised to pay tribute to Mary, Mother of Jesus, if the city were spared from the plague… and it was.
+The feast dates back to 1643, when the inhabitants of Lyon promised to pay tribute to Mary, Mother of Jesus, if the city were spared from the plague… and it was.

 Since then, during the Festival, the inhabitants of France’s third most populous city put candles in their windows, while a series of artistic ‘light’ spectacles take place across Lyon over three or four days.